 3 * (1 + 2).
 Note that

-- have a dual function since they can be used to add and subtract two values, but can also be used to turn a value positive and negative respectively:
+- have a dual function since they can be used to add and subtract two values but can also be used to make a value positive or negative, respectively:

 +(5 - 10) and